talonfms/rack-sources/README.md

       ...
     end

-The <code>:path</code> option allows to hardcode the cookie path allowing you to record affiliate links at any URL on your site.
+The <code>:path</code> option allows to hardcode the cookie path allowing you to record source links at any URL on your site.

     #Rails 3+ in config/application.rb
     class Application < Rails::Application